lyra/plugin-odoo/CONTRIBUTING.md

-# Contributing to PayZen payment for Odoo code
+# Contributing to Odoo PayZen Payment Module code

 Anyone is welcome to contribute to Odoo PayZen plugin.
 There are various ways you can contribute:

-• Raise an issue on GitHub.
+- Raise an issue on GitHub.
-• Send us a Pull Request with your bug fixes and/or new features.
+- Send us a Pull Request with your bug fixes and/or new features.
-• Provide feedback and suggestions on enhancements.
+- Provide feedback and suggestions on enhancements.